-The names of students who have been identified as having a special educational need or disability are entered into the school database - isams.
-This information is shared with parents and remains confidential.
-The register is updated on a termly basis and all changes updated on isams.
+The names of students who have been identified as having a special educational need or disability are entered into the school database - iSAMS Information for pupils on an IEP/IPPP is shared with parents and remains confidential.
+The register is updated on a termly basis and all changes updated on iSAMS

-On isams staff can find a summary of students' learning difficulties, to enable them to maintain and update their records.
+On iSAMS staff can find a summary of students' learning difficulties, to enable them to maintain and update their records.
 Coloured stars against the Pupil profiles flag up the stage of intervention.
 (Blue - Monitoring, Grey -some additional support, Yellow - More Complex Needs).